ceco51/Using-Simulations-BC-ABC/ABC-python-estimation/readme.md

   + Trivial example.
 You want to obtain a distribution of 500 parameters.
 Open in Windows two 'cmd'.
 Launch the model twice with 'num_params' = 250

 How to launch on terminal.
 Example on windows: python "C:\\Users\\User\\Desktop\\bounded_confidence\\abc_bc.py"

+So far, the output is a dataframe in .csv, saved in a user-specified working directory.
+This dataframe contains the values obtained in the last iteration of the ABC - SMC Algorithm.
+In particular, the 'num_params' parameters retained, their weight, and the corresponding summary statistics and terminal distance